openize-com/openize-markitdown-python/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This wrapper is licensed under the MIT License.
+However, it depends on [CommercialLibrary](https://purchase.aspose.com/pricing/), which is a proprietary, closed-source library.

+⚠️ Users must obtain a valid license for [CommercialLibrary](https://purchase.aspose.com/pricing/) separately.
+This repository does not include or distribute any proprietary components.